CatalinaC16/DS2024_30643_Ciochina_CatalinaAndreea_Assignment_2/README.md

 Start all containers.

 ### Step 2: Access the Application
-Frontend: The frontend will be accessible at http://localhost:4200.
-Users Microservice: Accessible at http://172.16.0.3:8080.
-Devices Microservice: Accessible at http://172.16.0.5:8081.
+Frontend: The frontend will be accessible at http://frontend.localhost Users Microservice: Accessible at http://user.localhost Devices Microservice: Accessible at http://device.localhost Monitoring Microservice: Accessible at http://measure.localhost

+### Step 3: Starting the Simulator application
+The simulator is responsible with reading the values from a .csv file and transmiting them over the queue to the monitoring microservice.

+The device.id for the simulator can be set in the config.properties file (UUID type) You can start the app by running one of the .jar files after setting the device id in the config file.
+The runnig of the .jar file can be done with:

+	java -jar SMDSimulator-0.0.1-SNAPSHOT_86.jar

-### Step 3: Stopping the Application
+### Step 4: Stopping the Application
 To stop and remove containers, use in a cmd from root directory:

 #docker-compose down

 This command stops all running containers and removes them along with any networks created by Docker Compose.

+And for the Simulator a Ctrl+C is enough to stop the Spring application.